crisplink/AI-Agent-v1/README.md

   Gemini pro recomended (use student offer available now as of (20th june 2025)

 ## 🫧 Why I built this?
   This is my first step towards building a *AI agent agency*.
   I made this to learn how to:
-    Handle multiple LLM providers in one project Securely manage API keys
+    Handle multiple LLM providers in one project, Securely manage API keys,
-    Log user-agent interactions
+    Log user-agent interactions,
-    Build a reusable structure for future agents
+    Build a reusable structure for future agents.

 ## ⚡️ Contributing
   Feel free to fork, improve, and share feedback!
   Create an issue or pull request if you find bugs or have ideas.

 📃 License
   licensed as MIT.
 📌 Tip: Never commit your .env file or API keys to GitHub — keep them in .gitignore.